frankengreene/cartographer/README.md

 # cartographer

-1.1 - scans network, to be used on kali vm

-Current bugs: Won't run off windows.
-Needs winpcap installed, want to test it on Kali first.
+1.2 - scans network and outputs mac and IP addresses

-Future Updates: Would like it to create a generated image map of network via matplotlib
+works on windows with npcap installed, needs to be tested on kali Future Updates: Would like it to create a generated image map of network via matplotlib